hehonglu123/Duckiebot_Survey_ROS_RR/DT_ROS_RR_Survey.md

     field uint8[] data
 end
 ```
-This is a sample structure data type in RR, similar to a python object.
+This is a sample structure type in RR, similar to a python object.
 You can look for other data type in [RR python documentation](https://s3.amazonaws.com/robotraconteurpublicfiles/docs/IntroductionToRobotRaconteur-2019-06-19.pdf).
 ```
 object Webcam
     property string Name [readonly]